- About Overview

 - Complete your PhD degree in Pharmaceutical Sciences and Pharmacogenomics.

 There is a pressing need to translate basic science research into clinical application.
-This career path meets that need efficiently and within a unique university that is devoted solely to the health sciences, including the core functions of both discovery and patient care.
+This career path meets that need efficiently and within a unique university that is devoted solely to the health sciences, including the core functions of discovery, translational science and patient care.